The Fatal Four: The Four Leading Causes of Fatalities in the Construction Industry

 March 18, 2019

 As you might imagine, construction work is one of the nation’s most dangerous jobs.
-Construction workers are exposed to a myriad of potential hazards every day.
+A Construction worker is exposed to a myriad of potential hazards every day.
 They must work at great heights, operate heavy equipment and machinery to move materials, use power tools for long periods of time, and deal with excessive dust and noise.
 These hazards greatly increase the risk of injury and death.

 According to the Occupational Safety and Health Administration (OSHA), out of 4,674 worker fatalities in 2017, 971 were in construction.
 That means one out of every five worker deaths occurred in construction.